ajegorovs/physics_engine_Cpp/README.md

 *   Challenge 3: Issue with 2: Each class spawns its own version of other class.
 Very likely it makes things very slow.
 All for convenience of not having to share parameters via function arguments.
 *   Why this trajectory?
 Hard to transition from having only one class.
 Its convenient to have explicit access to variables.
 Engine is very big ~1500 lines, maybe?
 Hard to understand which parameters are commonly used by which modules.
-*   Solution to 3: Now its more clear which parameters are central, it is easier to restructure modules hierarchically.
+*   Solution to 3: Now its more clear which parameters are central, it is easier to restructure modules hierarchically. i have split project once more and have isolated descriptor related stuff, buffers, graphics, etc...
+*   Challenge 4: compute shader particle sim is cool.
+Should add compute pipeline.
+*   Issues with 4: new pipeline + extra sync is needed.
+It failed. not sure where exactly. errors not specific.
+*   Solution to 4: implement it on CPU. it solves half of the problem. no real sync is needed except fence for frame-in-flight.
+*   Challenge 5: implement particle sim using compute pipeline.

 https://www.reddit.com/r/vulkan/comments/19agm4z/vulkan_api_walkthrough_examples_you_can_learn/
 https://johannesugb.github.io/gpu-programming/setting-up-a-proper-vulkan-projection-matrix/